worldmaking/digm5010/index.md

 		drawpath(currentpath)
 ```

-And here's the final code we ended up with, with a couple of little refinements added:
+And here's the final code we ended up with (with a couple of little refinements added):

 https://codepen.io/grrrwaaa/pen/vYoOLqL?editors=0010